sindresorhus/emoj/readme.md

   Options
-    --copy -c  Copy the first emoji to the clipboard
+    --copy -c  Copy the first emoji to the clipboard --skin-tone -s  Set the skin tone of the emojis

   Run it without arguments to enter the live search Use Up/Down keys during live search to change the skin tones